 U-M Slack Workspaces

 Slack workspaces are designed for a large number of channels for one unit/department to collaborate and share files easily.
-Workspace members can join or leave public channels as they choose and create or delete private channels when needed.
+Workspace members can join or leave public channels as they choose and create or delete private channels when needed (and as allowed by Workspace Admins).

 Slack organizational model diagram using circles for depicting how workspaces and different types of channels are connected under the U-M Slack Enterprise Grid environment